Nikola-code-ai/Robotics_Assignment_4/README.md

 ```

 4. **[Turtlebot Nvidia Jeston]** Run yolo v11 demo and point the camera in front of the robot at various objects.
-You should see real-time bounding boxes and class labels.
+You should see real-time bounding boxes and class labels. **It is highly recommended for you to do this step every time before coding your custom scripts involving Jetson's camera to verify the operation of the hardware.**
 ```bash
 python3 yolov11_demo.py

 ```

-**[Optional][Turtlebot Nvidia Jeston]** YOLO has different sized models with different computational requirements for real-time performance.
+**[Optional][Turtlebot Nvidia Jeston]** YOLO has different-sized models with different computational requirements for real-time performance.
 We encourage you to experiment with different models for each script by replacing the names for engine and pt with different model names corresponding to size of the models.
 Listed from smallest to largest, these models trade inference speed and accuracy.
 After you replace the names, the Ultralytics package will automatically download and generate relevant files for you.
 Note that your frame per second would be bottlenecked by the camera’s sensor mode.

-Relevant code section.
-Please change names of both pt and engine files.
+The following mentions the relevant code section.
+Please change the names of both the pt and engine files.

 ```python
 ENGINE = "yolo11n.engine"